MaxDesplanches/maxdesplanches.github.io/index.md

 - Create a new repository on GitHub / GitLab / BitBucket
 - Do not use API tool for automatic generation
-- Do not include vestiaire collective in repo name to avoid others candidate to copy your code
 - Appropriate commit message
 - Code organisation
 - Wording